Foreign Language Credit Exam Information

 For Arabic, Italian, and Mandarin Chinese

 Credit exams for entry-level Arabic, Italian, and Mandarin Chinese are conducted at the Department of World Languages, Literatures and Cultures.
 The cost of the credit exam is $20.
 If continuing and transfer students would like to take these exams, they may do so via remote proctoring through ProctorU by paying an additional $15.00.
-Please note they are held in fall and spring semesters only.
+These exams are only offered during the fall and spring semesters.
 For additional questions or to request to take a credit exam, please email us at firstname.lastname@example.org.
 For more information about these exams contact: